How to avoid a Price Battle with your competitors

 Respond or ignore?

-Advising on whether to respond or ignore a price cut, is difficult and can vary a lot depending on who you are, what your pricing strategies are, and on the specific product, category and market situation.
+Advising on whether to respond or ignore a price cut is difficult and can vary a lot depending on who you are, what your pricing strategies are, and the specific product, category, and market situation.

-Therefore we advise you to go through the Pricing Pyramid, and ask yourself all the relevant questions in terms of deciding whether to respond or not.
-If it, after long and tedious talks around the table, is still an unclear matter, we have interpreted a decision tree to help you out in deciding an appropriate response.
+Therefore, we advise you to go through the Pricing Pyramid and ask yourself all the relevant questions to decide whether to respond.
+If it, after long and tedious talks around the table, is still unclear, we have interpreted a decision tree to help you decide on an appropriate response.

 Response Tree